ObjectModules/deploy/Mapping.md

 * <a href="http://searchengineland.com/google-worlds-most-popular-search-engine-148089" target="_blank">Google Still World's Most Popular Search Engine By Far</a>
 * <a href="http://www.businessinsider.com/accurate-contrarian-theories-2011-5" target="_blank">Why Google Succeeded Where Other Search Engines Failed</a>

+Here you can see that there are a number of reasons or parameters that people say to describe how Google become the best search engine.

+It is quite amazing because usually when people put different criteria then the result can be different, let take an example, say what is the best food now in the world?
+Every one can give different answer base on their parameter or criteria.

+But when people asked what is the best search engine, then mostly probably you will find that Google is the answer whatever criteria they use.
+Means different criteria but the same answer.

+Sound unfair..
+Why?
+Because you have already the answer to your best search engine easily.
+How about your best food?
+Do you find one?

+This is the real world.

 `Let them find their way to help you get what you want.`

 ##Nonpattern Word (isogram)